Pool of funds

 How often do I need to submit a License Declaration Report?

-Typically, Oracle requires customers to submit a License Declaration Report annually, but the exact frequency may vary based on the specific terms of your agreement.
+Oracle typically requires customers to submit a License Declaration Report annually, but the exact frequency may vary depending on the specific terms of the agreement.

 What happens if I don't use all the funds in my Oracle Pool of Funds within the agreed period?